I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 Joint sponsor vs household member (I-864A)

 If the petitioner’s income is not enough, you may have options.
-The right option depends on who is helping and where they live.
+The best option depends on who is helping and where they live.

-Joint sponsor A separate sponsor agrees to support the immigrant and files a separate I-864.
+A separate sponsor files a separate I-864.
 The petitioner still files an I-864 too.

-I-864EZ (simplified) In limited situations, a sponsor may qualify to use Form I-864EZ (a simplified version).
+In limited situations, a sponsor may qualify to use Form I-864EZ.

 If income is short: using assets (the multiplier rule)

-• Usually: assets = the difference between your income and the required amount.
+• Usually: assets = the difference between income and the required amount.

-• Sponsor of a spouse or child of a U.S. citizen: assets may be the difference.
+• U.S. citizen sponsoring spouse/child: assets may be the difference.

 • Certain orphan cases: assets may be the difference.